Constant-Depth Unitary Preparation of Dicke States: Arbitrary-Weight Dicke States via Global

 We will now show that, with additional access to the global \FANOUT gate, both of the previously described obstacles for implementing super-constant-weight Dicke states in \QACZ can be surpassed, enabling exact preparation of arbitrary-weight Dicke states in \QACZf.
-Specifically, we prove the following theorem. \begin{restatable}[Exact Arbitrary-Weight Dicke in \QACZf]{theorem}{exactqaczf} For sufficiently large $n$, $k\in [n]$, and $a=\poly(n)$ there exists a \QACZf circuit that maps the input state $\ket{0^{n+a}}$ to the exact Dicke state $\ket{D^n_k}\ket{\alpha}$, where $\ket{\alpha}$ is a junk ancillary state. \end{restatable} The first barrier, i.e. exact implementation of \EXACT$_k$ for $k=\omega(1)$, is straightforwardly overcome in \QACZf by leveraging prior work.
+Specifically, we prove the following theorem. \begin{restatable}[Exact Arbitrary-Weight Dicke in \QACZf]{theorem}{exactqaczf} For sufficiently large $n$, $k\in [n]$, there exists a \QACZf circuit, using $a=O(n^2 \sqrt{\log n})$ ancillae, that maps the input state $\ket{0^{n+a}}$ to the exact, clean Dicke state $\ket{D^n_k}\ket{0^a}$. \end{restatable} The first barrier, i.e. exact implementation of \EXACT$_k$ for $k=\omega(1)$, is straightforwardly overcome in \QACZf by leveraging prior work.
 In particular, as discussed in \Cref{sec:prelims}, \cite{takahashi2012collapse} showed that $\THRESH_k$ can be implemented in \QACZf for arbitrary weight $k \in [0,n]$ (\Cref{fact:thresh_qac0f}).
 By \Cref{fact:exact_thresh}, this can therefore be used to exactly implement $\EXACT_k$ in \QACZf for arbitrary weight $k \in [0,n]$.
 Thus, the key contribution of this \QACZf construction is in overcoming the (previously described) amplitude amplification barrier.

-Namely, for $0 \ll k \ll n$, the success probability of a single Dicke-to-\EXACT~reduction scales as $\Theta(n^{-1/2})$.
+Namely, for $0 \ll k \ll n$, the success probability of a single Dicke-to-\EXACT~reduction scales as $\Theta(1/\sqrt{n})$.
 Constant-depth amplitude amplification requires a constant initial overlap, which implies that a single instance is insufficient in constant-depth.
-To resolve this, we employ a parallel amplification strategy, inspired by the sampling-based procedure for approximate GHZ state preparation procedure in \QACZ of~\cite{rosenthal2021qac0}.
+To resolve this, we employ a parallel amplification strategy, inspired by \cite{rosenthal2021qac0}'s sampling-based procedure for approximate GHZ state preparation in \QACZ.
 Instead of amplifying a single state with small (non-constant) overlap with the desired Dicke state (requiring super-constant depth), we generate a polynomial number of independent attempts in parallel and coherently extract the ``successful'' result.
-The protocol proceeds in four stages, transforming a product of independent blocks into a global superposition where a state with constant overlap with the target Dicke state is cleanly factored out of the ``good'' subspace, thereby enabling constant-depth amplitude amplification to recover the exact Dicke state.